TotallyInformation/node-red-contrib-runner/README.md

 It may take me a while though as I have many things going on and this is only one of several ideas I have in progress.

+## Design Overview

+Requirements:

+* Ability to recieve schedule information from an incoming message (new job, change to existing schedule, override current scheduled job).
+* Use cron-like syntax to define scheduled jobs.

 ## Inspiration

 Here is a list of some packages that might possibly find their way into this Node and that are providing some inspiration for the design.